May & June Character Trait

 The story of the “Three Little Pigs” helps us understand integrity.
 As the story goes, the first little pig showed poor judgment in building a house of straw.
 The judgment of the second little pig was not much better; he built his house of sticks.
 Fortunately, we have the third little pig who demonstrated the good judgment of building his house of bricks, which was therefore, impervious to all the huffing and puffing the Big Bad Wolf could muster.

-Having observed children with their grandparents at school makes one think about integrity.
+Grandparents and the idea of integrity seem to go hand-in-hand.
 Children hold dear their grandparents, because they sense the integrity that these older people in their lives have gained through trials, tribulations, time, and reflection.
-They sense that lots of good judgment was used along the way and that they wouldn’t be where they are today if they hadn’t gained patience and perseverance.
+They sense that lots of good judgment was used along the way, and that they wouldn’t be where they are today if they hadn’t gained patience and perseverance.
 Thus, grandparents can be great role models for integrity!